 On November 12, 2012 the Corporation co-founded Fondo de Inversion Privado Mining Equity ("Mining Equity"), a private Chilean entity established to perform regional early stage exploration and prospect generation in Chile.
-During the year ended April 30, 2015, the Corporation invested an additional \$60,000 in Mining Equity.
-The Corporation may invest an additional \$2,098,000 over the next two years to maintain its 49% ownership interest.
+During the year ended April 30, 2016, the Corporation invested an additional \$916,000 in Mining Equity.
+The Corporation may choose to invest an additional \$1,182,000 over the next year in order to maintain its 49% ownership interest.